|Ten sharks waited

 Hurricane Hunters.
 "Windows of nearly every store throughout Bermuda," The Royal Gazette reported, "were covered

 and shuttered, expecting the worst."

-into a white lather.
-A taxi," it added, "suddenly disappeared over an embankment leading to the sea, lifted by a sudden
+a white lather.
+A taxi," it added, "suddenly disappeared over an embankment leading to the sea, lifted by a sudden gust of